Templates

 Government's standard process, terms and conditions.
 To be used with RFP template.

-To be used with RFP template
+To be used with the RFP template.

 A Request for Quotes (RFQ) is usually used when you know what you want to purchase and cost is the most important factor.
 It is a formal request asking potential suppliers to quote prices for ‘stock standard’ or ‘off-the-shelf’ goods or services or works.
 It is aimed at low to medium-value/risk.